cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **No Negociations Allowed.**
 During this phase, players are not allowed to discuss or negotiate with each others.

+**Secret.**
+With the exception of the last step, this Phase is done in secret by all players.
+They do not show which Prelude Cards they keep, which units they gain/produce, what they target their Claims at...

 1. **Draw and select Prelude Cards**.
-Players draw **7** Prelude Cards, and discard **3** of them face-down
+Players draw **7** Prelude Cards.
+Note that they will only get to use **4** of these.
 2. **Production**.
-In secret, players produce units at their starting Space Dock, respecting its production capacity and *exclusively* using the resource value of their Home System for payment (this does not exhaust their Home System planets).
+Players produce units at their starting Space Dock, respecting its production capacity and *exclusively* using the resource value of their Home System for payment (this does not exhaust their Home System planets).
 They place these units in their Quick Reaction Force.
 3. **Additional Units**.
 If they hold Prelude Cards granting QRF units, they add them to their Quick Reaction Force.
 4. **Claims**.
-In secret, players assign units from their Quick Reaction Force to their Prelude Cards with Claims, and choose which system/planets these Claims target.
+Players choose **3** of the 7 Prelude Cards they drew and set them aside, they will not use them.
+Players then assign units from their Quick Reaction Force to their Prelude Cards with Claims, and choose which system/planets these Claims target.
 Unassigned units are considered as assigned to their Home System.
 Some Prelude Cards grant units, add them as assigned to the claim of that card.
 5. **Warning!** Before the following step, each player should double-check that the targets of their claims and their unit assignment are legal.
 In particular, common mistakes are miscalculating the range of claims, and forgetting to assign at least one non-Fighter ship to a system claim where ground units have been assigned.
 6. **Claim Reveal**.
 Reveal all Prelude Cards, along with their target and assigned units.
 Place units assigned to planet claims on these planets.
 Place units assigned to system claims in the space area of these systems.